Copyright 2022 The Tari Development Community

 - interpret the instructions they receive from clients, identifying the contract code that the instruction refers,

 - retrieve and deserialize the relevant input state,

 - compute the output state that result from applying the contract logic to the input state, and

 Steps 1 - 3 are carried out in the Tari Virtual Machine (TVM).
 Step 4 is achieved by communicating with peers via the DAN consensus layer.

-Thaums exist at the Validator node level, and VNs earn fees, in Thaums, for each instruction that it aids in getting finalised.
+Tari exists at the Validator node level, and VNs earn fees, in Tari, for each instruction -- in aggregate -- that it aids in getting finalised.

 The Cerberus BFT consensus algorithm runs on the consensus layer.
 This layer is completely ignorant of the semantics of DAN smart contracts.

 - only VNs that have registered on the base layer are participating in consensus.